View Other Content

 2017 - Keeper Ryan Fulton signed for Hamilton Academical, playing seven senior games in his first campaign with the Accies.

 2007 - Ian Ayre was appointed as our new Commercial Director, although he would not actually take up the role for another month.
-He had previously been Chief Executive of Total Sports Asia, a brand solutions company advising international companies on rolling out Asian sports and entertainment campaigns, and had once been Chief Executive and Chairman of Huddersfield Town.
+He had previously been Chief Executive of Total Sports Asia, a brand solutions company advising international companies on rolling out Asian sports and entertainment campaigns, having also been Chief Executive and Chairman of Huddersfield Town.
 He said, “Being Liverpool born and bred, this is a dream job for me”.
-Ayre is now the club’s CEO.
+Ayre became the club’s CEO in May 2014, moving on from the reds when his contract expired three years later.

 2002 - Hughie McAuley was confirmed as our new reserve team manager, leaving his position as the club’s Under-19’s boss.
 Academy Director Steve Heighway said, “Hughie is going down to Melwood to coach, but he will have a wide range of responsibilities and provide continuity between the Academy and Melwood.
 We are delighted for Hughie as he has been with us for a long time.”